GabrieleEffgen/transformationlab/cases/02-operational-turnaround/README.md

 | Employee resistance | Involve users in design and provide role-based support |
 | Operational disruption | Pilot changes and use readiness gates before scaling |

-## 10. Expected Business Impact
+## 10. Expected Business Impact and results

-The transformation is expected to improve operational control, decision speed, accountability, workforce capability, customer outcomes, and financial performance.
-Final benefits would be validated jointly by operations and finance.
+The transformation improved:
+- Operational control and also decision speed by knowing its bottle kneck
+- Accountability, workforce capability and team work performance by creating and individual goal to the employees
+- Loss rate below 15% in 30 days
+- Schedule adherence above 90%
+- OEE improvement of 15 points
+- 30% reduction in unplanned downtime
+- Weekly verified financial impact, which gave a R$500K return.

 ## 11. Executive Takeaway